rhevorn/shape/README.md

 // hello
 ```

-GoShape is moving toward a stable v1.0 API.
-No public release is tagged yet;
-progress is tracked in [the v1 roadmap](docs/V1_ROADMAP.md).
-Until then, treat
-the repository tip as the source of truth.
+`shape` has no tagged release yet.
+Treat the repository tip as the source of
+truth while the API continues to evolve.

 ## Object schemas